devopscodegen/devops-cicd-pipeline-code-generator/docs/cicd_pipeline_stages.md

     - SIEM tool for security scanning results
 - Documentation
     - Update Confluence Documentation for the Application Component/Service
+    - Confluence alternatives
+        - Wiki.js
+        - Nextra
+    - One page per organizational unit and application.
+On each page, we will have one folder per application component.
+This folder will be copied from docs folder inside application component code repository. docs folder will contain _meta.json which has information about each .mdx file.
+    - Security is important so it is better to use confluence or wiki.js
+    - Same .mdx files can be deployed to both confluence/wiki.js and nextra.
+    - .mdx is advanced Markdown format with React component support.
 - CMDB
     - Call CMDB Webhook which will use the Infrastructure Resource Tags to update CMDB
 - Communication and Collaboration